aaneres/Hiking-Trail-Tracker/README.md

 - You can generate the first required action related to the user story *"adding multiple Xs to a Y"* by clicking either the **"Add trail"** button or the **"Add"** tab on the side, entering valid values for each field, and then clicking the **"Add trail"** button.
 - You can generate the second required action related to the user story *"removing multiple Xs from a Y"* by clicking either the **"Remove trail"** button or the **"Remove"** tab on the side, entering the name of a trail that is already in the Trail Log, and then clicking the **"Remove trail"** button.
+- You can generate the action related to the user story *"changing the completion status of the trail and adding a completion date"* by clicking either the **"Change completion"** button or the **"Change"** tab on the side, entering the name of a trail that is already in the Trail Log, clicking the **"Change completion"** button, and then typing the date completed and hiting ENTER or RETURN.
+Trail can be marked as not completed by hitting the **"Change completion"** button on a currently marked as completed trail.
+- You can generate the action related to the user story *"viewing all trails"* by either clicking the **"View all trails"** button or the **"View"** tab, and then hitting the **Refresh** button.
 - You can locate my visual component clicking either the **"Pie chart"** button or the **"Stats"** tab on the side.
 The chart will update automatically whenever you add, change, or remove trails.
 - You can save the state of my application by clicking the **"Save"** button on the home tab.
 - You can reload the state of my application by clicking the **"Load"** button on the home tab.